AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 ## Save a transfer

-Before you can transfer data to Aveva&trade; Data Hub, you must save the transfer to retain your PI point and/or AF element selections.
+Before you can transfer data to AVEVA&trade; Data Hub, you must save the transfer to retain your PI point and/or AF element selections.

 1. In the `Transfer` pane, click **Save**.